VaAndCob/TuneBar/README.md

 Go to the **Config -> Music** tab, then click **LOAD** to index the music files.

 ## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+You are free to use, modify, and distribute this software for **non-commercial purposes only**.

 This project uses open-source libraries.
 Please refer to the specific license files for LVGL, ArduinoJson, and the ES8311 driver.